-Any Review of the Hellwig Big Wig Sway Bar needs to address the installation.
-Overall, the installation was fairly easy and straightforward.
+Overall, the installation of the Big Wig Rear Sway Bar was fairly easy and straightforward.
 For the most part, the installation instructions were well-written and easy to understand though some steps weren’t explained very well and a few steps even appeared to be superfluous (more about these below).
 Overall, the install took about three hours, including the time it took to remove the spare tire and reinstall it after the Big Wig installation was complete.
-I should mention that removing the spare tire is important for this install.
-Doing so gives you much more elbow room underneath and made the installation far more pleasant than other sway bar installations I performed in the past.
+We should mention that removing the spare tire is important for this install.
+Doing so gives you much more elbow room underneath and made the installation far more pleasant than other sway bar installations in the past.

 Like any job, having the right tools will make the install go much quicker and easier.
 You’ll need a pair of socket wrenches with a 3/4-inch standard socket, a 7/16-inch standard socket, and a 3/4-inch deep socket.
 A 10-inch extension for the socket wrench is also recommended during the installation of the passenger side clevis plate.
 You’ll also need a flat bladed screw driver to pry open the brake line clips, a hammer to install the metal spacer tubes, and a rubber mallet to adjust the position of the sway bar before everything is tightened up.
 A crescent wrench will also be needed to tighten the bolts on the threaded portion of the end links.
 Lastly, a torque wrench is required to tighten all nuts to the specified foot-pound ratings: 60 foot pounds for the axle U-bolts, 50 foot pounds for the frame mounted U-bolts, and 35 foot pounds for the end link clevis bolts.

 Now let’s delve into those instructions issues we mentioned earlier.
-Step 10 simply states to, “lubricate outside and install hourglass bushing and spacer tubes into the sleeve in end link,” but nowhere in the instructions does it explain how to do this.
+Step 10 of the instructions simply states to, “lubricate outside and install hourglass bushing and spacer tubes into the sleeve in end link,” but nowhere in the instructions does it explain how to do this.
 There’s a technique used to install both and we had to find a YouTube video on how to do this.
 First, you apply a small amount of grease to one end of the hourglass bushing then the sleeve of the end link is pressed down into the bushing using the palm of your hand.
 Once the bushing is in place, then you can install the metal spacer tube using a small amount of grease on one end.
 To install the spacer tube in the bushing, lightly hammer it into place.
 Do NOT install the spacer tube into the hourglass bushing first or you won’t be able to install it in the sleeve.
-We found out the hard way that this approach won’t work.
-We also recommend performing this step first before you get underneath your truck for the main install.
+We found out the hard way that this approach doesn’t work.
+We also recommend performing this step first before getting underneath the truck for the main install.

-How it Performs
+How the Big Wig Performs